alzwded/LCDGameEmu/NOTES.md

 Registers
 ---------

-$0-$99: 100 general purpose WORD sized unsigned registers.
-This means that normally you should be able to store values from 0..2^32-1.
+$0-$99: 100 general purpose BYTE sized unsigned registers.
+This means that normally you should be able to store values from 0..2^8-1.
 They are accessed using $N from code.

 Instruction pointer: Internal register.
 This is literally a code_t* that stores the currently executing instruction.
 After a clock cycle / transition, this is set to the first instruction to be executed.
 It is set to the first instruction of the current state upon a clock pulse.